astridx/meinblog/sik/r/publish-npm-package-node/index.md

 ---
-title: "How to publish a npm package?"
+title: 'How to publish a npm package?'
-description: "A tutorial on how to publish a npm package to the npm registry with Node, Babel and Webpack for getting started as an open source contributor ..."
+description: 'A tutorial on how to publish a npm package to the npm registry with Node, Babel and Webpack for getting started as an open source contributor ...'
-date: "2019-05-12T07:52:46+02:00"
+date: '2019-05-12T07:52:46+02:00'
-categories: ["Node", "Tooling", "JavaScript"]
+categories: ['Node', 'Tooling', 'JavaScript']
-keywords: ["publish npm package"]
+keywords: ['publish npm package']
-hashtags: ["#100DaysOfCode", "#JavaScript"]
+hashtags: ['#100DaysOfCode', '#JavaScript']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />